brianjbeach/blog.brianbeach.com/content/posts/2021-02-06-lambda-cold-start-part-2/index.md

 - x-Ray
 ---

-In the prior post, I looked at what happens the first time an ASP.NET application is invoked in Lambda.
+In [part one](/posts/2021-02-05-lambda-cold-start-part-1/), I looked at what happens the first time an ASP.NET application is invoked in Lambda.
 When we left off, we had a roughly 3 second initial response time.
+In this post I'll focus on the initialization phase and [part three](/posts/2021-04-24-lambda-cold-start-part-3/) will focus on invocation.

 ![Initial Timeline](timeline-full-initial.png)